ritwik12/Blog/_posts/2019-05-29-A-Basic-Neural_Network.md

 ---

 <p style="text-align:justify;">
-This post consist of a Basic Neural Network Implementation using Tensorflow, Keras, Numpy and Python.</p>
+This post consist of a Basic Neural Network Implementation using TensorFlow, Keras, Numpy and Python.</p>

-<h3>Tensorflow</h3>
+<h3>TensorFlow</h3>

 <p style="text-align:justify;">
 TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
 It is a symbolic math library, and is also used for machine learning applications such as neural networks.